Mohamed5550/The-Pragmatic-Programmer/Notes/0 Introduction.md

 ## Individual Pragmatists, Large Teams

-- Some people says that in large teams, the individual team member shouldn't take dicision of themselves, but the author disagrees
+- Some people says that in large teams, the individual team member shouldn't take decision of themselves, but the author disagrees
 - Engineering will be more archaic, but our craftsmanship will be needed

 ## It's a continous process